2017 Small School National Championship Tournament

 Remember that NAQT is paying an additional “Early Buzzer Bonus” of $20 for lockout systems that are dropped off between 1:00 and 5:00 p.m.
 Regardless of when you choose to check in, please consider dropping off your systems during this window to earn yourself a little extra cash and to help us make sure we have everything ready for scrimmages to begin at 6:00.

-Teams that don’t arrive at the hotel until Saturday morning can check in between 7:15 and 8:15.
+Teams that don’t arrive at the hotel until Saturday morning can check in between 7:15 and 8:15 at the International Ballroom.
 Teams that checked in on Friday do not need to check in again on Saturday.

-Between 6:00 p.m. and 9:30 p.m. on Friday night, game rooms will be set up for teams to scrimmage against each other on questions from previous championships.
+Between 6:00 and 9:30 p.m. on Friday night, game rooms will be set up for teams to scrimmage against each other on questions from previous championships.
 This scrimmaging is free and will be moderated by tournament staff.
 We encourage all teams to come by to play a practice game or two.
+Teams that want to scrimmage should go to the scrimmage desk in the Conference Center foyer on the Entry Level (i.e., directly below the check-in area) to be assigned a time to play.

 Scrimmages will be organized by means of “scrimmage tickets”: When a team shows up to the scrimmage desk, it will be given a ticket listing a room and a time; that team should go to that room and be prepared to play at that time.
 The majority of tickets will be for games that start within 5–15 minutes, but it is possible that there could be a 30–45-minute wait during the busiest periods.
 If a team wants to play another match, it should return to the scrimmage desk to get another ticket after its game finishes.